Visit Azul.com Support

 -XX:[+/-]UseIncrementalCodeCacheFlushing

 Enables regular code cache flushing.
-Unlike emergency flushing, regular flushing triggers unused blobs removal during the whole lifetime of the Azul Zulu Prime JVM, i.e., it never waits for reaching 85% of code cache utilization.
+Unlike emergency flushing, regular flushing triggers unused blobs removal during the whole lifetime of Zing, i.e., it never waits for reaching 85% of code cache utilization.
 This option can be helpful when the code cache memory is being exhausted despite UseEmergencyCodeCacheFlushing was enabled.
 This option is disabled by default.

 false